Best Coffee Pods

 Never one to turn down a cup of joe, our lead tester, Buck Yedor, has been drinking coffee since he was a kid.
 What started as sneaking the occasional sip from his mom has turned into a life long obsession to find the most delicious brew methods.
 What truly honed his appreciation and discernment for quality coffee was living with the Director of Training for one of the biggest specialty coffee companies in the game.
 For years, every morning was mainly a coffee cupping and brew lesson until his palette and brew techniques could please even the harshest of critiques.

 After researching 25 of the most popular and hopefully delicious coffee pods on the market, we took a closer look at 16 of the most promising options.
 We independently purchased this wide variety of pods and proceeded to brew and sip our way through them.
-Sampling them all with a critical tongue and nose, we were able to discern their best and worst qualities.
+Sampling them all with a critical tongue and nose, we could discern their best and worst qualities.

 Analysis and Test Results